1010Robotics/Resources/FieldProcedures.md

 16. Don’t leave your robot on the field unattended.

-17. No building on the field.
+17. No building/fixing on the field.

 18. No leaning in on the side of the robotics field while robots are in there.